OSU saves Oregon's hazelnut industry

 OSU set to work, crossbreeding tree varieties for resistance to it.
 The university has since released 18 cultivars that are resistant.
 The latest contribution was in 2014 with McDonald, a high-yielding, blight-resistant hazelnut whose size and blanching ability make it ideal for the baking, snack and chocolate industries.

-Growers don't need to spray these new varieties with fungicides – and that helps their bottom line and the environment.
+Growers generally don't need to spray these new varieties with fungicides – and that helps their bottom line and the environment.
 The trees are taking root.
-A survey found that more than half of the 2,730 acres planted between 2009 and 2012 were Jefferson, a variety released by OSU in 2009.
+A report found that more than half of the 2,730 acres planted between 2009 and 2012 were Jefferson, a variety released by OSU in 2009.
 Unofficial estimates, however, say the number of new acres during that time was 11,000 to 12,000, with more than half being Jefferson.

 Sources: Polly Owen, manager of the Hazelnut Marketing Board; USDA National Agricultural Statistics Service; OSU hazelnut breeder Shawn Mehlenbacher.